dharmikpateluoft/dharmikpateluoft/README.md

-## Hello.
+## Hello!
 My name is Dharmik Patel.

 - 🔭 I’m currently working on ... theoretical quantum optics projects involving state generation and quantum circuits.
 - 🌱 I’m currently learning ... how to build simulations of nonlinear optical phenomena using Julia.